dafvid/pylibtls/README.md

 # pylibtls
-## Background
-I always thought it was a bit of a mistake for [LibreSSL](https://www.libressl.org/index.html) to be an drop-in replacement for OpenSSL.
-I just wanted to use libtls and be done with it.
-But since LibreSSL always replaced OpenSSL and that always seemed to be problematic I looked for ways to install just libtls, but to no awail.
-Until April 18, 2021 when version 3.3.2 of LibreSSL was released.

-From the [release notes](https://ftp.openbsd.org/pub/OpenBSD/LibreSSL/libressl-3.3.2-relnotes.txt) (way down):
->Added '--enable-libtls-only' build option, which builds and installs a statically-linked libtls, skipping libcrypto and libssl.
-This is useful for systems that ship with OpenSSL but wish to also package libtls.

-*YEY!*

-Some time after it was made a [flavor](https://docs.freebsd.org/en/books/porters-handbook/flavors/) of the FreeBSD LibreSSL [port](https://www.freshports.org/security/libressl/).
-So now I finally had it!
-So I started looking for Python wrappers for it.
-I found [python-libtls](https://pypi.org/project/python-libtls/) by Vinay Sajip.
-Last update in 2017, looked abandoned, so [I made a new one](https://www.youtube.com/channel/UCMrMVIBtqFW6O0-MWq26gqw).

 ## About
-Developed at first in september 2021 on FreeBSD 13.0 with LibreSSL 3.3.3 with API Version `20200120`.
+Developed initially in september 2021 on FreeBSD 13.0 with LibreSSL 3.3.3 with API Version `20200120`.

 The aim is to just wrap the API as thinly as possible.
 A few principles:
 - `str` is encoded using default encoding (just calling `encode()`)